-- The Company is a standalone Investment Trust Company and engages Troy Asset Management Limited (the 'Manager') - We conducted our audit of the financial statements using information from Juniper Partners Limited (the 'AIFM') and J.P.
-Morgan Chase Bank N.A. (the 'Custodian') to whom the Board has delegated the provision of certain administrative functions. - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates. - We obtained an understanding of the control environment in place at Juniper Partners Limited, and adopted a fully substantive testing approach using reports obtained from the Administrator.
+- The Company is a standalone Investment Trust Company and engages Troy Asset Management Limited (the 'Investment Manager') to manage its assets. - We conducted our audit of the financial statements using information from Juniper Partners Limited (the 'Administrator') and J.P.
+Morgan Chase Bank N.A. (the 'Custodian') to whom the Board has delegated the provision of certain - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company - We obtained an understanding of the control environment in place at Juniper Partners Limited, and adopted a fully substantive testing approach using reports obtained from the Administrator.

-Key audit matters
+Kev audit matters